Thewbi/armos/doc/timers/README.md

 The CPU or ARM timer peripheral is documented in chapter 14 of the BCM2835-ARM-Peripherals document.

-It combines to functions into one peripheral.
+It combines two functions into one peripheral.

 It supports